biolab/orange-web2/public/blog/2023-09-fairness-hiding-protected-attribute/2023-09-19-fairness-hiding-protected-attribute.md

 ## Hiding Protected Attribute:

 Our setup is the following: we have two workflows, and both are using the adult data set.
 In the first workflow, we will train a logistic regression model using Reweighing as a preprocessor and a regular logistic regression model as a baseline on data that has not been modified.
-The second workflow uses the same dataset but with the protected attribute removed.
+The second workflow uses the same dataset but with the protected attribute hidden from the models.
 We will then compare the predictions of the two workflows using a Box Plot.

 <WindowScreenshot src="2023-09-19-fairness-hiding-protected-attribute-use-case-1.png" />

 <WindowScreenshot src="2023-09-19-fairness-hiding-protected-attribute-use-case-2.png" />

-The two workflows are very similar, the only difference being the extra learner used in the first workflow, the reweighted learner, and two Select Columns widgets used in the second workflow.
-The first Select Columns widget is used to remove the protected attribute from the data, and the second one is used to add it back after the predictions are made so that we can compare the predictions of the two workflows using a Box Plot widget.
+The two workflows are very similar, the only difference being the extra learner used in the first workflow, the reweighted learner, and the Select Columns widget used in the second workflow.
+The Select Columns widget is used to hide the protected attribute from the models, by moving it to the meta-attributes.

 In this example, we will not be able to use the scores to compare the fairness metrics of the models because we could not calculate the fairness metrics for the workflow with the hidden protected attribute.
 This is because the protected attribute is required to calculate the fairness metrics.
 Saying that we can still compare the accuracy scores of the models.
 Here are the scores for the reweighted model, the baseline model, and the model learning on altered data: